How to Remove Scratches from Glass

 Diamond Polishing Paste

-Use your diamond grinding paste on a felt bob, wooden peg or a piece of leather.
+Use your diamond grinding paste on a felt bob, wooden peg or a piece of leather or flexible plastic.
 This option might be best to use for the removal of scratches on delicate work such as watch glass, gemstones, cabochons, antique glass or glass engraved pieces.
 Our diamond polishing paste is ready to use, no need to mix with any lubricant and it comes in a handy 5g syringe so nice and easy to apply.

 Attach a mounted felt bob into your drill (unless you choose to use a piece of leather or wood - this can be a better option when using the very fine diamond polishing paste (0.25, 1 micron) otherwise it may just absorb into the felt bob.